POISON BAIT – RECOGNIZE AND PROTECT

 Anti-poison bait training is advisable for any dog, as it teaches them to indicate what they have found and not to eat it straight away.
 With a lot of discipline and training, you can certainly manage to raise a small vacuum cleaner.
 But you never have a hundred percent guarantee – so why not use a muzzle in addition as a food guard?

-Especially in areas where you get poison bait warnings more often or in cities where a lot of things are lying on the ground, an anti fress muzzle can save the dog and the owner a lot of nerves and veterinary costs .
+Especially in areas where you often receive poison bait warnings or in cities where there are a lot of things lying on the ground, an anti-food muzzle can save the dog and the owner a lot of nerves and veterinary costs.

 So the ultimate protection against poison bait of all kinds is a muzzle.
 This must be closed in the area of the mouth.
 That is, the dog must not have the opportunity to stick out its tongue to pick up food.
 Also, it must be comfortable and not restrict your pet, but he should be able to pant and sniff normally.
 With a muzzle, the dog has no chance to eat poison bait, but is not restricted in its freedom of movement.